khizarkhan345/Hobby-app/README.md

 4) In order to run the application first go to the client directory and run the following command

   yarn/npm run
-5) Then go the server directory and run the following command
+5) At the same time open another command prompt and go to the server directory and run the following command

  node index.js

 6) Now visit localhost:3000 and you can see the application